How can dads start holiday traditions?

 If you’re just starting a family or if you already have a few young children, you’re probably more excited for the holiday season than you’ve been since you were little.
 I know from experience how moms can dominate the holidays with food, shopping, and various activities for the kids, but dads should also play a special part as well.
 In fact, there are just some things that dads do to that make holidays more special.
 I know that I’ve always loved my dad’s traditions because they generally involved fun things my mom wouldn’t normally let us do.

-You may already have family traditions passed down from your parents and your husband’s parents, but it’s ok to start some of your own too.
+You may already have family traditions passed down from your parents and your partner’s parents, but it’s ok to start some of your own too.
 My family always went to my grandparents for every holiday, but my husband and I also started some of our own traditions at his request so we could have a few that were separate from our extended family.
 This was so we would have some time just for us.
 We continue them every year to take a break from the mad scramble of inevitable family activities and dinners.

 How can we get into the spirit of the holiday?